 * Entrants must package their prototypes securely for delivery.
 The award organizer shall not be held accountable for any damages during delivery, judging, or exhibition.
 Entrants are strongly advised to insure their prototypes.

-To improve their communication of the concepts and design thinking that underlie their work, entrants who pass the Secondary Selection (i.e., Golden Pin Concept Design Mark awardees) will be granted the opportunity to attend exclusive workshops and training courses that will enhance their communication skills and show them how to refine their presentations and videos to make them more complete, both to help them stand out at the Final Selection and to strengthen their future design project management.
+To improve their communication of the concepts and design thinking that underlie their work, entrants who pass the Secondary Selection (i.e., Golden Pin Concept Design Mark awardees) will be granted the opportunity to attend exclusive workshops or training courses that will enhance their communication skills and show them how to refine their presentations and videos to make them more complete, both to help them stand out at the Final Selection and to strengthen their future design project management.

 - Preliminary Selection: Entries eligible for the Secondary Selection will be selected based on the information provided in the online registration form.